valentinchelle/nodejs-rest-api-boilerplate/README.md

 - **routes.js** for the definition of the endpoints for each actions of the controllers.
 Defines also what are the middleware used for the routes.

 The global logic for an app calling this rest API :

-The app will call an API route ( like `url/api/users/modifyuser` ).
-The router makes the request pass through the middleware (`isConnected()`) towards the controller action (`modifyUser()`).
-The controller action will then call the model to modify a record in the table.
+1. The client will call an API route ( like `url/api/users/modifyuser` )
+2. The router makes the request pass through middlewares ( like `isConnected()`) to validate the request
+3. The router feeds the controller by calling one of its action ( like `modifyUser()`).
+4. The controller action access the model ( the database ) to modify/access a record in the table.
+5. The controller ends up by returning a response

 ## Api Endpoints